-The amount of PCIe lanes on AMD Ryzen CPUs range from 24 on an consumer grade Ryzen 3, 5, 7 and 9 CPUs all the way to 128 on workstation grade Ryzen Threadripper CPUs.
+The number of PCIe lanes on AMD Ryzen CPUs ranges from 24 on consumer-grade Ryzen 3, 5, 7, and 9 to 128 on workstation-grade Ryzen Threadripper CPUs.

-Here we will look in detail at how many PCIe lanes does Ryzen have and also talk about how it compares with Intel Core series processors.
+Here we will look at how many PCIe lanes Ryzen has and how it compares with Intel Core series processors.

 AMD Ryzen PCIe Lane Count Compared to Intel CPUs

-With Intel 10th Gen and previous CPUs, all of the the 16 lanes connect to PCIe slots which you can then use to install expansion cards on.
+With Intel 10th Gen and previous CPUs, all of the 16 lanes connect to PCIe slots which you can then use to install expansion cards.
 On the 11th gen and newer CPUs, 16 lanes are dedicated to PCIe slots and 4 for an M.2 slot.

-On Ryzen CPUs, on the other hand, 16 are dedicated to PCIe slots, four are dedicated to other components such as M.2 slot, USB or SATA controllers and the final 4 connect to the motherboard chipset.
+On Ryzen CPUs, on the other hand, 16 are dedicated to PCIe slots, four are devoted to other components such as M.2 slot, USB or SATA controllers, and the final four connect to the motherboard chipset.

 Also Read: What are PCIe Lanes?